-Our Group has 12,000 employees working in 69 locations in 14 countries worldwide.
+Our Group has more than 11,000 employees working in 70 locations in 13 countries worldwide.
 Based on the "Purpose of TACHI-S," which is the pillar of our employees' actions, we believe that each and every employee should think about the meaning of our corporate activities and their own work, and act voluntarily to contribute to the realization of a sustainable society.